 You can learn more about OSHA's scaffold requirements here.

 Most common occupational illnesses are caused by the prolonged inhalation of particles.
 Generally, we take this to mean toxic substances, like asbestos, which, when left to drift through the air, can cause life-threatening cancers.
 But even common, non-toxic dust can lead to serious respiratory complications.

-One half of OSHA’s relevant requirements involve eliminating the very production of these harmful dusts and smokes wherever possible.
+One half of OSHA's relevant requirements involve eliminating the very production of these harmful dust and smoke wherever possible.
 The other half requires employers to provide filtering respirators to any employees who may be exposed.
 And as simple as it may seem, employers continue to fail their workers.
 This past September, an Oklahoma-based company was fined $341,550 for failing to mark off areas contaminated by hexavalent chromium and providing employees with inadequate personal protective equipment.
 You can find more on the story here.